mkaybug/Startup260/notes.md

 ```

 JS can be in the HTML file or referenced in another file.
 If it's starting to get too long, put it in it's own file.

+### Do most of your debugging in inspect inside of Chrome REALLY POWERFUL!!!